danwatt/Java-Mandrill-Wrapper/README.txt

+Modified by 201online:
+* Switch to Jackson 2.x
+* Minor API changes
+** RequestFailedException is now a subclass of IOException, instead of the very high level Throwable

 For example usage, see the integration tests in src/it/java.
 You'll need to create a file called mandrill.properties and put it somewhere on the classpath.
 It'll need the following properties.